-Full-time students who are participating in McMaster-based paid employment should work no more than an average of 10 hours a week to a maximum of 505 hours in the academic year.
+Full-time students who are participating in McMaster-based paid employment should work no more than an average of 20 hours a week to a maximum of 1005 hours in the academic year.
 Normally students who exceed this limit are asked drop down to part-time status, to stop working or reduce their hours of work.
 Changing student status from full-time to part-time will affect a student's scholarship funding, OSAP, and student visa.
+For international students with study permits, changing to part-time status may also impact their ability to fulfil the conditions of their study permit and eligibility for the post-graduate work permit.

-No exceptions totaling 505 hours or more per academic year (September-August) will be approved.
+No exceptions totaling 1005 hours or more per academic year (September-August) will be approved.
 For more detailed information, refer to Section 2.5.3 McMaster University's Regulations for Full- and Part-time Status in the SGS Academic Calendar.